 All real estate license applicants must prove to TREC (the Texas Real Estate Commission) that they meet honesty, trustworthiness, and integrity standards.
 Rule 5451.1(a) outlines a list of criminal offenses that tend to demonstrate a person’s inability to meet those standards.
 These include fraud, sexual offenses, forgery, DWI, and more.
 A full list can be found on the TREC website.

 Not all hope is lost if you have a criminal record.
+You might be asking what disqualifies you from being a real estate agent in Texas?
 All applicants are evaluated on a case-by-case basis and offenses don’t automatically disqualify you.
 TREC Rules 545.1(b) and 545.1(c) also considers factors like…

 So yes, you might be able to get a real estate license even if you have a criminal record.
 If you present enough evidence that proves your honesty, trustworthiness, and integrity, you can convince TREC that you would be a respectable agent.

-If you have something on your record that could affect your eligibility, you need to submit the Moral Character Determination Form (Form MCD-1), Background History Form (Form BH-2), a $50 check or money order, and all supporting documents to TREC before applying for a real estate license.
+If you have something on your record that could affect your eligibility, you need to submit the Fitness Determination Form (Form F-2).
+You also need to do a background check for a real estate license in Texas by filling out the Background History Form (Form BH-3).
+It is also required to submit a $50 check or money order, and all supporting documents to TREC before applying for a real estate license.
 These materials will be reviewed first to see if you meet TREC’s licensing requirements.
 Don’t do anything else yet.

 TREC will take a minimum of 30 days to process this paperwork and reach a determination.
 Make sure you are absolutely honest about your history and include all required documentation to expedite the process.